bolodissenoura/TemplateVitrine/README.md

 📢This was a template project for local stores in my city, where I will use html and css to sell standard websites.

-I used HTML5 and CSS; Responsive for all screens; Made on demand, as requested by the designers;
+I used HTML5 and CSS; Responsive for all screens;

 -------------------------------------------------------------------------------